 Tailoring Your Pinterest Marketing

 Jennifer Priest has been on the podcast before to talk about Pinterest Visual Search and using hashtags on Pinterest.
-I appreciate her posts in the SPM Facebook group because they always encourage people to use their Pinterest stats and analytics to inform where they are going.
+Her posts always encourage people to use their Pinterest stats and analytics to inform where they are going.

-Jennifer recently commented in the group about the changes in the platform, and how users and searches are at an all-time high on Pinterest.
+Jennifer recently commented about the changes in the platform, and how users and searches are at an all-time high on Pinterest.
 But there is a trend of Pinterest marketers trying to apply old methods to new situations.

-Another common issue we come across in the group is marketers who complete trainings or gather information from other business owners and apply it to their own business without making any tweaks to the strategy or system to fit their individual biz.
+Another common issue we come across is marketers who complete trainings or gather information from other business owners and apply it to their own business without making any tweaks to the strategy or system to fit their individual biz.

 Jennifer uses this fabulous analogy to explain why this doesn’t work: